 Name: Robert L. Duda, Ph.D

 Research interests: Our lab uses bacteriophages as model systems to learn how proteins assemble into complex biological structures.
-The structural components of phages are particularly appropriate because they are large enough that we can visualize them using electron microscopy and detect them using simple gel assays, but simple enough that we know all of the genes required to produce them and can easily make mutations and study their effects.
+The structural components of phages are particularly appropriate because they are large enough that we can visualize them using electron microscopy and detect them using simple gel assays, but simple enough that we know all of the genes required to produce them and can easily make mutations in these genes and study their effects on assembly and structure.
 Three easily studied parts of phages are tails, tail fibers, and capsids.

 Click here to learn more about the ongoing research in the lab.